briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

     redress to the victim of the offense.

-3. _(c)_ It is an affirmative defense to a charge under subsection (a)(3), (4) or (5) hereof that the actor’s conduct was a reasonable response to the circumstances that occasioned it, and that the actor’s purpose was limited to any of the following:
+3. _(c)_ It is an affirmative defense to a charge under subsection (a)(3), (4) or (5) hereof that the actor's conduct was a reasonable response to the circumstances that occasioned it, and that the actor's purpose was limited to any of the following:

     1. _(1)_ Compelling another to refrain from misconduct or to desist from